zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 [...]
 ```

 Because we're not yet set up to run PHP code, our initial home page will be a plain HTML file that serves as a placeholder.
 Earlier we set up a user, `myapp`, that will have access to the site's content.
-We'll configure the file so that the `myapp` has read and write access, and everyone else has read-only access.
+We'll configure the file so that the `myapp` user has read and write access, and everyone else has read-only access.

-The `apache2` cookbook's default recipe takes care of installing the package and configuring its service for us.
+The `apache2` cookbook's default recipe takes care of installing the Apache package and configuring its service for us.
 For the second part, we'll use the `web_app` resource, which is a custom resource type that's provided by the `apache2` cookbook.
-For the third part, we'll use the `file` resource that you're already familiar with.
+For the third part, we'll use the `file` resource that you're already familiar with to set up our home page.

 Earlier we discussed how it's a good practice to separate your logic from your data.
 But it's not a bad idea to start by combining your logic and your data to define the exact behavior that you want.
 Then you can go back and refactor it to be more reusable.